 5. Other children who apply

-Other children includes all children who do not fit in the first four priorities listed above.
+Other children includes all children who do not fit in the first four priorities.

-If more children in each priority apply than there are places available computer software is used to randomly decide who should be offered a place first.
+If more children in each priority apply than there are places available home to school distance is used to decide who should get offered places first.